 i.
 Any breach of or question to the rules or standing orders may be raised by a member rising to a point of order.
+The member must point to the specific section or paragraph of the rules and standing orders they wish to make the point on.
 The chair's ruling on any point arising from the rules or standing orders is final unless challenged by not less than four members; such a challenge shall be put to the meeting without discussion and shall only be carried with the support of two-thirds of the members present.